english-blog/english-blog.github.io/_posts/2013-09-25-attract-money-now-audio-joe-vitale-book-review.md

 ### Step 7: Help Your Community & Your World

 The seventh and final step in attracting more money is caring for your community and the world as a whole.
 This works hand in hand with giving - but it's not just about money.
 It's about sharing your time, knowledge and the lessons you have learned.
-So, constantly look for opportunities to give back to the society.
+So, constantly look for opportunities to give back to society.
 Your success will inspire others to achieve even more in their lives.

 As you grow, your dreams and desires will change - don't be afraid to jump on new opportunities that inspire you.
 This is one of the areas, that I have tough times to adjust with.
 I hang on to too many things that I originally decided to do.
 I thought that was persistence.
 But, Dr. Joe Vitale says that we must be free to move on to new ideas that excite and inspires us.
 Never fear to let go of the old ideas.
 Let me try.